acorg/slurm-pipeline/README.md

       chunk-aaaac
         Job 4416233: State=COMPLETED, Elapsed=04:12:00, Nodelist=cpu-7
   1 task emitted by this step
-    1 job started by this task, of which 1 (100.00%) are finished
+    Summary: 1 job started by this task, of which 1 (100.00%) are finished
     Tasks:
       panel
         Job 4417615: Finished